BPillay27/BPillay27/README.md

 ## 🚀 About Me
-I am a motivated **BSc Computer Science student** looking for opportunities to grow as a developer.
+I am a motivated BSc Computer Science student** looking for opportunities to grow as a developer.
-I have strong problem-solving skills and a passion for **software development, AI, and Machine Learning**.
+I have strong problem-solving skills and a passion for software development, AI, and Machine Learning.
-I am experienced with **C++, Java, and modern full-stack development tools**.
+I am experienced with C++, Java, and modern full-stack development tools.
 I enjoy solving technical challenges, learning new technologies, and working both independently and in teams.

 ---